 Graham and Nathalie have been dancing together since 2014, tango-ing together since 2015, and teaching dance together since Graham launched Jivebeat Dance in 2016.
-They started off by teaching LeRoc Modern Jive, but after a couple of years they found they were concentrating mostly on Argentine Tango, and TangoSynthesis was born.
+They were initially teaching LeRoc Modern Jive, but after a couple of years they found they were concentrating mostly on Argentine Tango, and so Tangosynthesis was born.

 This belief in the inherent flexibility of tango extends to the dance itself, and so although they continue to take every opportunity to learn from the best in the traditional tango world, they are not averse to trying new things in tango or merging it with other styles.